-The prices, rates, and fees for the 2017-2018 academic year had not been set at the time of publication.
 For the most up-to-date information please visit New Mexico State University's Accounts Receivable.
 Prices, rates, and fees are subject to change at any time and without notice.

 A one-time $20 application fee and a completed application must be submitted to DACC.
 The fee, which is not refundable, is required of students who have not previously enrolled at New Mexico State University or one of its community colleges.

 For academic year 2018-2019, tuition rates, including mandatory fees, at DACC are as follows:

 - $74 per credit, or $888 per semester, for in-district students (residents of Doña Ana County);

 - $90 per credit, or $1,080 per semester, for out-of-district students (residents of other counties within New Mexico); and

 - $236 per credit, or $2,832 per semester, for nonresident (out-of-state and international) students.
 However, when nonresidents enroll in a summer session, or when they enroll in six credits or fewer during a regular term, they pay the in-state (but out-of-district) rate.